ChanghyeonKim93/vectornav_vn100t_ros/README.md

 ------
    This node assumes that the IMU uses the **'Serial 2'** port to communicate to the PC on USB.

+   You can find the parameter related to this as 'serial_interface_number' in roslaunch file.

    In the LARR setting (= customized USB cable by CHK), using **'Serial 2'** port is default.
+(Set 'serial_interface_number' to 2)

    Factory-default setting is using the **'Serial 1'** port.
 In case of using the factory-default wiring setting, you should choose the **'Serial 1'** in the roslaunch file.
+(Set 'serial_interface_number' to 1)

 1.Installation
 ------